 Over the past twenty-six years, The Painting Center has mounted over 700 exhibitions organized by guest curators and its curatorial program is central to its mission.
 These innovative exhibitions have displayed the work of diverse artists and have received continuous support that could only be recognized in the community as presenting an alternative voice.
 David Sharpe, James Little, Susan Shatter, Josef Brescher, Phong Bui, Matthew Deleget, Catherine Amidon, Ross Neher, Joanne Freeman, Stephen Maine, Karen Wilkin, Jennifer Samet, Jane Farver, Stephanie Buhmann, and Hester Simpson have all served as guest curators for The Painting Center.
 Reviews of some of the exhibitions have appeared in The New York Times, The New York Observer, The Brooklyn Rail, Art in America, The New Yorker, The New Art Examiner, Artcritical, Hyperallergic, Two Coats of Paint, Painter’s Table, The Partisan Review, Art News, Art Forum, Cover Magazine, Artcritical, Hyperallergic, Two Coats of Paint, Painter’s Table, and Artspiel among others.
 In 1998, The Painting Center was included in Modern Painters Magazine’s: 100 Gallery Guide 1998, featuring 100 galleries in New York.

-In addition to mounting a year-round schedule of exhibitions, The Painting Center hosts lectures, educational events, panel discussions, poetry readings and performances which are open to the public, free of charge.
+In addition to mounting a year round schedule of exhibitions, The Painting Center hosts lectures, educational events, panel discussions, poetry readings and performances which are open to the public, free of charge.
 These events regularly attract large audiences, furthering our goal of engaging artists and visitors as participants.
-The Painting Center maintains an online curated art file on its website and a larger open artist registry at the gallery, which is available to curators.
+The Painting Center maintains an online curated art file on its website, which is available to curators.